Opinion: No political solution in sight in Hong Kong | DW | 18.11.2019

 Once again, we saw all too familiar images in Hong Kong this weekend: Water cannons, burning barricades, petrol bombs.
 The situation in the former crown colony has escalated further over the last few days.
 The Hong Kong police now operates de facto without any controls — and it does not look as if this is about to change.
 Even the most serious violations by the police are likely to remain unpunished.
 The Hong Kong Government has made it very clear that it is not prepared to respond to the demonstrators' demands.
 Not even to their most important request: an independent investigation into police violence.

 The demonstrators' willingness to use violence has also increased significantly.
-This is evident in the recent use of, among other things, archery shooting or self-constructed catapults to fire petrol bombs.
+This is evident in the recent use of, among other things, archery bows to shoot arrows or self-constructed catapults to fire petrol bombs.
 This violence is no longer directed only against representatives of the state.
 Some demonstrators also attack fellow citizens, only because they have a different opinion and take a critical view of the protest movement.
 Extremely disturbing images of such incidents have been circulating online in recent days.

 Read more: Germany should stop aiding Chinese military, Amnesty warns